-Threat Name Definition Assets T.COR- RUPT Corrupted Transaction or Transfer An attacker attempts to corrupt an Apple Pay transac- tion.
-To gain from the attack, the attacker could be the emitter of the transaction or transfer, and attempt to re- duce what it intends to pay (debit amount from attack- er's account) from what it was supposed to pay (credit amount request or transfer amount agreed between at- tacker and victim).
-The attacker could also attempt to corrupt a payment when it is the recipient, and increase what it supposed to receive (credit transaction amount) from what it was supposed to receive (debit amount agreed).
-The attacker could also attempt to modify the recipient of a credit transaction by changing the payee in an Apple Pay transaction.
-D.Payment_Data D.User_Configuration D.OS T.PHYSIC- AL Physical The loss or theft of the device may give rise to loss of confidentiality of User data including credentials and TSF data.
-These physical access threats may involve attacks which attempt to access the device through ex- ternal hardware ports or wireless connection of the Magic Keyboard, through its user interface, and also through direct and possibly destructive access to its storage media.
-The goal of such attacks is to access Apple Pay from a lost or stolen device which is not ex- pected to return to its User.
-Note: Defending against device re-use after physical compromise is out of scope.
-D.User_Password D.User_Bio D.Card_Data D.Unlock_Secret D.Keyboard_Secret D.SEP_Watch T.RECOV- ER Card Re- covery An attacker attempts to recover Apple Pay card data from an erased or blocked device and use it to perform a financial transaction or transfer.
+Threat Name Definition Assets T.PHYSI- CAL Physical The loss or theft of the device may give rise to loss of confidentiality of User data including credentials and TSF data.
+These physical access threats may involve at- tacks which attempt to access the device through exter- nal hardware ports or wireless connection of the Magic Keyboard, through its user interface, and also through direct and possibly destructive access to its storage media.
+The goal of such attacks is to access Apple Pay from a lost or stolen device which is not expected to re- turn to its User.
+Note: Defending against device re-use after physical compromise is out of scope .
+D.User_Password D.User_Bio D.Card_Data D.Unlock_Secret D.Keyboard_Secret D.SEP_Watch T.RE- COVER Card Re- covery An attacker attempts to recover Apple Pay card data from an erased or blocked device and use it to perform a financial transaction or transfer.
 The attacker will target potential breaches in the process of Apple Pay cancella- tion, Apple Pay card revocation or macOS recovery mode.
 D.User_Configuration D.Card_Data D.OS T.REPLAY Replay An attacker attempts to replay an Apple Pay transaction.
-D.Payment_Data T.SILENT Silent Transaction An attacker attempts to modify the behavior of the device, in order to perform silent Apple Pay transactions for some benefit.
+D.Payment_Data T.SILENT Silent Transaction An attacker attempts to modify the behavior of the de- vice, in order to perform silent Apple Pay transactions for some benefit.
 The attacker would have to perform the attack without knowledge of the device's rightful owner who will be the victim of the attack.
-D.User_Intent D.User_Configuration D.SEP_Configuration D.SEP_SE D.OS D.Keyboard_Secret T.SKIM- MING Authentica- tion Bypass An attacker attempts to perform a payment with Apple Pay, bypassing the required authentication step (biomet- rics data verification or password verification).
-D.User_Intent D.Payment_Data D.SEP_Configuration D.User_Configuration D.OS D.Keyboard_Secret

-Threat Name Definition Assets T.USURP Card Own- ership Usurpation An attacker could attempt to authenticate on a device, with a goal of using any provisioned cards on that device.
+D.User_Intent D.User_Configuration D.SEP_Configuration D.SEP_SE D.OS D.Keyboard_Secret T.SKIM- MING Authentica- tion Bypass An attacker attempts to perform a payment with Apple Pay, bypassing the required authentication step (bio- metrics data verification or password verification).
+D.User_Intent D.Payment_Data D.SEP_Configuration D.User_Configuration D.OS D.Keyboard_Secret T.USURP Card Own- ership Usurpation An attacker could attempt to authenticate on a device, with a goal of using any provisioned cards on that de- vice.
 The attacker could focus on the card data during Apple Pay provisioning.
 D.User_Bio D.User_Password D.User_Configuration D.Keyboard_Secret D.SEP_Bio D.Card_Data D.OS D.Unlock_Secret D.SEP_Watch

-Partial threat: By unlocking the device, the attacker could have a higher chance to access Apple Pay data.
+\ Partial threat: By unlocking the device, the attacker could have a higher chance to access Apple Pay data.

-Partial threat: the device can be unlocked using the paired watch but it does not allow the User to use provisioned cards.
+\\Partial threat: the device can be unlocked using the paired Watch, but it does not allow the User to use provisioned cards.